Still Waters: A delicious challenge

 .One of the disadvantages of inland waters is that there is little movement.
 Unlike the sea, a lake is not fiery.
 A river has to be in full spate to reveal all the power and glory of a maritime wave.

-March, April and May were dry months.
-The streams no longer raged, they dribbled and there was no sound on the reservoir but the honk of Canada geese and the soft plash of water on shingle.
+During the dry months of summer, streams no longer rage, they dribble and there is no sound on the Drift Reservoir other than the honk of Canada geese and the soft plash of water on shingle.

-I soon discovered the polar opposite.
-The glory of reflection was beyond my dreams.
-The interest was right in front of my eyes on the water's surface..
-Every tree and every little island was mirrored greenly in the water.
-Shivering and re-shaping as a bird took off, or a little eddy of wind riffled across the lake, these reflections became animated.
+The glory of reflection is beyond my dreams.
+The interest is right in front of my eyes on the water's surface.
+Every tree and every little island is mirrored greenly in the water which shivers as a bird takes off.
+A little eddy of wind riffles across the lake and the reflections become animated.

-Elongated in vertical fashion the mirrored greens were an artist’s dream.
-I couldn’t wait to have a go.
+Elongated in vertical fashion the mirrored greens are an artist’s dream.
+I can’t wait to have a go.

-When Simon and I received a message from a naturalist friend saying that there were otters on periphery of the local reservoir, we donned our walking boots and crept out to the spot where they were seen playing.
+When Simon and I receive a message from a naturalist friend saying that he has seen otters playing on reservoir, we don our walking boots and creep out to the spot where they were seen playing.

 Head of an otter spotted by Dave Flumm.
 Their first visual sighting for 10 years